scaleoutsystems/fedn/docs/architecture.rst

 **Notes on aggregating algorithms**

-FEDn is designed to allow customization of the FedML algorithm, following a specified pattern, or programming model.
+Scaleout Edge is designed to allow customization of the FedML algorithm, following a specified pattern, or programming model.
 Model aggregation happens on two levels in the network.
 First, each Combiner can be configured with a custom orchestration and aggregation implementation, that reduces model updates from Clients into a single, *combiner level* model.
 Then, a configurable aggregation protocol on the *Controller* level is responsible for combining the combiner-level models into a global model.
 By varying the aggregation schemes on the two levels in the system, many different possible outcomes can be achieved.
 Good starting configurations are provided out-of-the-box to help the user get started.
 See :ref:`agg-label` and API reference for more details.